 BIXI Montréal is a non-profit organization created in 2014 by the city of Montreal to manage its bike-sharing system.
-The BIXI network has 6,200 bikes and 540 stations spread out across the areas of Montreal, Laval, Longueuil, Westmount, Town of Mount Royal and Montreal East.
+The BIXI network has 7,430 bikes and 611 stations spread out across the areas of Montreal, Laval, Longueuil, Westmount, Town of Mount Royal and Montreal East.
 Much more than just a simple mode of transport, BIXI is now a great way to zip around the city whenever you want to go wherever your heart desires.

 BIXI Montréal, an active mode of transportation contributing to the health and well-being of Montrealers.